 Skip advert

 Sat-nav, stereo and infotainment

 Every model in the T-Cross range comes with an eight-inch touchscreen as standard.
-In the Move model, this includes Bluetooth and a DAB radio, but no built-in satellite navigation, which is a £960 option unless you stretch to an SEL or R-Line model.
-However, wireless Apple CarPlay and Android Auto are both standard-fit, so we don’t expect many people will bother forking over the extra cash, and just use Google Maps instead.
+In Life and Match models, this includes Bluetooth and a DAB radio, but no built-in satellite navigation, which is a £600 option unless you stretch to an Style or R-Line model.
+However, wireless Apple CarPlay and Android Auto are both standard-fit, so we don’t expect many people will bother forking over the extra cash, and just use a navigation app from their phone instead.

-The infotainment system itself is still one of the best in its class to use.
-The graphics look clear and sharp, while the touch-sensitive shortcut buttons that surround the display are big enough to not be distracting on the move.
-The two physical dials – one for volume, one to adjust the navigation zoom – are quite small and fiddly, though.
+The infotainment system itself is still one of the best in its class.
+The graphics look clear and sharp, while the touch-sensitive shortcut buttons surrounding the display are big enough not to be distracting on the move.
+The two physical dials – one for volume and one to adjust the navigation zoom – are quite small and fiddly, though.
+Spring for the larger 10.25in screen that comes as part of the Discover Pro package and these dials are removed altogether in favour of a pure touchscreen setup.

 Programming the navigation system is easy, thanks to a large on-screen keyboard.
-Loading times are quick enough, and it’s possible to pinch and swipe on the display if you want to preview a route.
+Loading times are quick enough, and you can pinch and swipe on the display to preview a route.

 The audio experience is the one area of the VW infotainment system that lets the side down.
 Sound quality from the standard speakers is nothing better than okay; the speakers lack clarity and punch.
-A six-speaker Beats sound system is among the optional extras available, though.
+A six-speaker, 300-watt Beats sound system is among the optional extras available, though.
+A wireless phone charging pad is a £200 option across the range.

+Skip advert